All Episodes

 Okay.

-So where were we before I so rudely interrupted?
+So, where were we before I so rudely interrupted?

-Yeah, no, I I think that so one of the things that's really one of the things that's a very important but almost unnoticed phenomenon in our society is as an academic who likes my colleagues.
+One of the things that's really one of the things that's a very important but almost unnoticed phenomenon in our society is as an academic who likes my colleagues, I don't want to say something like the growth of useless degrees, but the development of things that were not traditionally considered academic pursuits like sales or hospitality,

-I don't want to say something like the growth of useless degrees, but the development of things that were not traditionally considered academic pursuits like sales or hospitality, and also of radical, not entirely unbiased pursuits like women's studies into full-on degree fields.
+and also of radical, not entirely unbiased pursuits like women's studies into full-on degree fields.

-And I think that a lot of these, especially the second category of fields like black studies, women's studies, post-colonial studies, peace studies.
+And I think that a lot of these, especially the second category of fields, like black studies, women's studies, post-colonial studies, peace studies, this is probably like a 20th or a 10th of many institutions by this point, right?

-So the these ideas that the white man is structuring society to oppress, or the males are structuring society to oppress, the rich have never been forgotten.
+So these ideas that the white man is structuring society to oppress, or the males are structuring society to oppress, the rich have never been forgotten.

 These have become very prevalent throughout academia.

-So I I don't spend all day obsessing about this, but nonetheless, I do have a model of it in mind that I will now outline briefly.
+So I don't spend all day obsessing about this, but nonetheless, I do have a model of it in mind that I will now outline briefly.

 I mean, there are specific companies I know of.